Long Term Care Insurance Maryland Partnership Cost and Companies

-There are several long term care insurance companies offering LTC insurance in Maryland.
-The Long Term Care Insurance Maryland Partnership requires these companies offer specific policy benefits.
-This rule can help you choose the level of benefits to included in your long term care insurance policy.
+There are a number of long term care insurance companies offering LTC protection in Maryland.
+The Long Term Care Insurance Maryland Partnership requires these companies offer certain policy benefits.
+This rule may help simplify the selection of benefits to include in your long term care insurance policy.
 Long term care insurance policies sold under the Long Term Care Insurance Maryland Partnership Program are known as “Partnership Policies”.

 How Many People Need Long Term Care?

-To buy long term care insurance, individuals must be enjoying good health.
-And this health qualification aspect makes it important to plan ahead.
-In general term, this means buying long term care insurance when you’re in your 50’s and enjoying good health.
+To purchase long term care insurance you need to be enjoying relatively good health.
+And the requirement to health qualification makes it important to plan ahead.
+In general terms, this means acquiring long term care insurance when you’re in your 50’s and enjoying good health.

 Maryland Long Term Care Costs

-Marylanders need to know long term care costs when planning for future long term care needs.
-Maryland’s current cost of care and future cost projections, tell how much long term care protection to have in your retirement plan.
+Marylanders should be familiar with long term care costs when planning for future long term care needs.
+Maryland’s current cost of care and future cost estimates indicate how much long term care protection to include in your retirement plan.

-A comprehensive study on national long term care costs is from LifePlans, Inc. for the John Hancock Life Insurance Company.
-Their most recent Cost of Care Study surveyed over sixteen thousand long term care providers across the nation.
-John Hancock Life Insurance Company provides a Cost of Care Calculator.
-The calculator adjusts long term care costs for inflation.
-This allows you to better estimate future long term care costs in Maryland.
-John Hancock long term care insurance is underwritten by John Hancock Life Insurance Company, one of the largest life insurers in the United States.
+A major study on national long term care costs is from LifePlans, Inc. for John Hancock Life Insurance Company.
+The most recent version of this Cost of Care Study surveyed over sixteen thousand long term care providers across the nation.
+For planning purposes, John Hancock Life Insurance Company provides a Cost of Care Calculator.
+The calculator adjusts long term care costs for inflation, allowing you to estimate future long term care costs in Maryland.
+John Hancock Life Insurance Company is one of the largest life insurers in the United States.